Oscha customer, Carina Novello, takes a look at this common question from babywearers … “Is it OK to ask for a baby sling this holiday season?”

 As children, we never understand a parent’s love for us until we become parents ourselves.
 The bond that comes from holding your babies close, warm, and safe in a wrap is one of the best parts of parenthood.
 So why not pass that along to your grandchildren and children in the future?
 That is one of the greatest gifts you can give.

-This holiday season, I’m not going to feel awkward asking for another sling.
+This holiday season, I’m not going to feel awkward asking for another baby sling.
 Maybe the time is short.
-Maybe funds are limited.
+Maybe the funds are limited.
 Maybe you need something conventional.
 But maybe you also need to feel beautiful.
 All of these are valid reasons for wanting another wrap.
 Think of all the memories you will have forever once the time has passed.
 Of everything we’ve sacrificed to become mothers, a baby wrap is a beautiful reminder of who we still are.